dkhamsing/ios-asset-names/README.md

 # Guide for Naming Assets in iOS Projects

-This guide outlines [naming conventions](#naming) to help graphic designers and developers manage assets (images) prepared for iOS projects.
+This guide outlines [naming conventions](#naming) to help graphic designers and developers manage a large number of assets (images) prepared for iOS projects.

 Your input is welcome: [issues](https://github.com/dkhamsing/ios-asset-names/issues), [pull requests](https://github.com/dkhamsing/ios-asset-names/pulls), or [twitter](https://twitter.com/alldonegoodbye).